 These records must be retained and disposed according to the CSU Records / Information Retention and Disposition Schedule.

 If my trip will be split between the State and the Corporation/Foundation should I file separate claims?

 No, you can use the State form for all.
 Please indicate on the form the account numbers and amounts to be charged to each.
 Your claim will be processed by the State and then forwarded to the Cal Poly Corporation for processing.
 You will receive multiple reimbursement checks (if applicable).

 You can file for a travel advance to cover your costs.
 The advance must be over $250 dollars, and be submitted at least fifteen working days prior to your trip.
-Advances issued via check will be available at the University Cashier, located on the first floor of the Admin.
-Building, Room 131E.
+Advances issued via check will be available at Payment Services, Building 01 Room 129.

 Yes.
 University employees can elect to have travel and other reimbursements sent electronically to a checking or savings account instead of receiving a paper check.
 Enrollment is completed via the My Cal Poly Portal.
 For more information on the direct deposit program and instructions for enrollment, please visit Payment Services’s Direct Deposit web page: https://afd.calpoly.edu/fiscalservices/eftinfo.asp